Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

 **Note**: the asset map takes precedence over the asset definition file, so if you want to use the asset definition file, delete your asset map.

+## Using neither an Asset Map nor Asset Definitions

 You can also use no asset map at all and leave the asset definitions empty, like this:

     var $_assetDefinitions = `

     `

 In that case, the assets will not be preloaded at all.
 This makes for a game that starts faster.
+You may experience some unwanted pauses when the app is downloading a big asset before displaying/using it.

+## Partial Asset Definitions

+You can add some assets to the asset definition file and leave some out.
+This way you can preload some assets, but not all of them.

 # Common Issues